Public Service Loan Forgiveness (PSLF) Program

 Any non-defaulted loan made under the Federal Direct Loan Program (FDLP) is eligible for public service loan forgiveness, including Direct Subsidized and Unsubsidized, Direct PLUS, and Direct Consolidation loans.

 Although public service loan forgiveness is available only for loans made under the FDLP, loans made under the Federal Family Education Loan Program (FFELP), Federal Perkins Loan Program, and certain health professions and nursing loan programs may qualify for forgiveness if they are consolidated into a Direct Consolidation loan.
-However, only payments made on the Direct Consolidation loan will count toward the 120 monthly payments required for forgiveness.
+However, for defaulted loans, only payments made on the Direct Consolidation loan will count toward the 120 monthly payments required for forgiveness.

 The 120 required payments must be made under one or more of the following FDLP repayment plans: